PuneetSSandhu/Onion-Routing-DEMO/README.md

 ### Q3: Deanonymizing

 By default, Tor creates an onion route with 3 nodes between the client and the destination.
 When passing a message through the onion relay, can any of the nodes determine both the source and destination of these messages?
-What is the communication structure of the nodes?
+Which who communicates directly with who (client, guard, middle, exit, destination)?

+## Lab Submission

+Submit a txt file or pdf with your answers.

 ## Lab Help